 Before we look at the specific technology involved in the design of this new Switchblade, we'll discuss exactly how the position of a plane's wings affect its performance.

 Unswept wings are efficient at low speeds, providing a great amount of lift compared to the amount of induced drag exerted on the plane.
 Induced drag is essentially another component of the force that allows the plane to fly.
 As air flows around the wings, the resultant turning of the airflow deflects the plane up, counteracting gravity pulling the plane down toward the ground.
 However, some of that force also resists the plane's forward movement, resulting in drag.
 As speed increases, this drag becomes even more problematic.
-(You can learn more about lift and drag in How Airplanes Work.)

 As an aircraft approaches and passes the speed of sound, shock waves form (pressure waves heard as a "sonic boom" by observers if the plane is supersonic).
 These waves create a second form of drag known as wave drag.
 When a shockwave forms, it changes the aerodynamic profile of the plane.
 Instead of a streamlined aircraft shape cutting smoothly through the air, this large pressure wave adds a bulky impediment that must be pushed through the air.
 It's sort of like running into the wind carrying a mattress.
 Unswept wings are very bad at dealing with wave drag.